Rolands-Laucis/Socio/core/README.md

 * File and blob sending and replacing on the client side
 * Redo the update dependency mechanism to serious data structures - dependency graph or tree or smth
 * Different solution for sql parsing.
 Perhaps the 40MB js lib... (but that seems insane to me)
+* Switch to AES-256-GCM-SIV crypt algorithm for future proof security
 * plenty more

 #### Dont be shy to try this out on your small project.
 Feedback from real world use cases is much appreciated 🥰